Crisp and Co. Banner Image

 Wherever possible, we always recommend trying to make an agreement with your grandchildren’s parents for contact with your grandchildren.
 We can assist you in discussing these issues as well as offering our services as mediators where appropriate.
 Agreeing a solution normally allows you to resolve the situation faster and at lower cost, while, crucially, making it easier to maintain a positive relationship with your grandchildren’s parents.

-The details of any arrangement you make will be up to your and the parents and could involve when you can visit your grandchildren, what other contact you can have with them, e.g. by phone or email, and any other provisions you wish to make.
+The details of any arrangement you make will be up to you and the parents and could involve when you can visit your grandchildren, what other contact you can have with them, e.g. by phone or email, and any other provisions you wish to make.

 Apply for a Contact Order for your grandchildren